neftyblocks/neftyblocksme-docs/README.md

 ## 💲 Payment processing

-While some projects have their developers, we can't expect everybody to have a login and a way to handle signing transactions.
-We have a payment processor that will be used to handle the payment process. this will be run on a custom domain [https://neftyblocks.me](https://neftyblocks.me) and will deal with login, signing, and getting the user back where they came from.
+As we do not expect everybody to have a login and a way to handle signing transactions, we provide a payment processor that will be used to handle the payment process.
+The payment processor runs on a custom domain [https://neftyblocks.me](https://neftyblocks.me) and will deal with login, signing, and getting the user back to the site from where they came.

 ## ❤️ Community & Support